luketurner/tag-utility/README.md

                              it will be created.
 If unspecified, the first .tag.sqlite file found in the current directory (or its parents) will be used.
-If no databases are found or specified, an index.tag.sqlite file will be created.
+If no databases are found or specified, the default
+                             index.tag.sqlite database will be used (and
+                             created if missing).

   -o, --output [plain|json]  Output format to use.
 The default is 'plain',
                              which has a simple Unixy format.
 The 'json'